amyasnikov/validity/docs/installation.md

 PLUGINS = [
     "validity",
-    # some other plugings here
+    # some other plugins here
 ]
 ```